-LONDON -- It's surprising to think there are family owned or family controlled firms in the FTSE 100.
-But there are some, such as Associated British Foods , Schroders , and Reckitt Benckiser .
+It's surprising to think of family-owned or controlled firms in the FTSE 100.
+But there are some, such as Associated British Foods (LSE: ABF), Schroders (LSE: SDR) and Reckitt Benckiser (LSE: RB).

 It's often said that family ownership helps to underpin long-term consistent performance.
 Does this stack up in the FTSE 100?

-An investment in any of these firms over the last one, five, or 10 years would have blown an FTSE tracker out of the window.
+An investment in any of these firms over the last 1, 5 or 10 years would have blown a FTSE tracker out of the window.
 In each case, the return over 10 years is at least four times what the index delivered.

 What's so special about family firms?
-There is a wealth (an appropriate collective noun here) of academic research on the subject, and the consensus is that family firms perform better in the long run because they focus more on long-term objectives.
+There is a wealth (an appropriate collective noun) of academic research on the subject, and the consensus is that family firms perform better in the long run because they focus more on long-term objectives.

-Indeed, some studies have suggested that family firms underperform in good times, precisely because they don't sacrifice long-term resilience in favor of short-term profit.
+Indeed, some studies have suggested family firms underperform in good times, precisely because they don't sacrifice long-term resilience in favour of short-term profit.
 So you're less likely to see family firms loading up on debt in boom years, for example.
-In fact, they tend to be more lowly geared throughout the cycle, emphasizing safety and balance-sheet strength over quick profits.
-The aim is to get rich slowly, not quickly.
+In fact, they tend to be more lowly geared throughout the cycle, emphasising safety and balance sheet strength over quick profits.
+The aim is to get rich slowly, not get rich quick.

 Finally, family firms tend to retain employees longer, building loyalty and a strong corporate culture.

 ABF's ownership of Primark is a case in point.
-The now-incongruously named food group has seen its once-peripheral budget retail chain grow like a cuckoo in the nest to become one of its biggest profit generators.
+The now incongruously named food group has seen the once-peripheral budget retail chain grow like a cuckoo in the nest to become one of its biggest profit generators.

-The Schroder family controls 44% of the shares, and octogenarian Bruno Schroder, the great-great-grandson of the founder, sits on the board.
+The Schroder family control 44% of the shares and octogenarian Bruno Schroder, the great-great-grandson of the founder, sits on the board.

 The company demonstrates the longevity angle to family firms.
 Current CEO Rakesh Kapoor has worked for the firm and its predecessors since 1987.
 He took over in 2011 from Bart Becht, who had been CEO since Benckiser merged with Reckitt and Coleman.